Survey of Household Spending (SHS)

 Description

 The SHS primarily collects detailed information on household expenditures.
 It also collects information about the annual income of household members (from personal income tax data), demographic characteristics of the household, dwelling characteristics (e.g., type, age and tenure) and household equipment (e.g., electronics and communications equipment).
-The SHS is conducted in the 10 provinces and the 3 territorial capitals every 2 years starting with the 2017 reference year.
+The SHS is conducted in the 10 provinces and the 3 territorial capitals every two years, starting with the 2017 reference year.

 Subjects